sabarinathan-coder13/19AI550_new/Ex.No.10_Miniproject.md

 ### DATE:  31.08.2026
 ### REGISTER NUMBER : 212225230231
 ## AIM:
-To develop a game Coin Collector 3Din Unity
+To develop a game Coin Collector 3D in Unity
 ## Algorithm:
 ```
 1.Start the game.